Return to top

 Instructions

-• Transfer into a bowl, add the baking powder and stir together.
-Using a potato masher, mash any big chunks that remain – Mixture should remain slightly chunky, not smooth.
+• Transfer the mixture into a bowl, add the baking powder, and stir together.
+Using a potato masher, mash any big chunks that remain.
+The mixture should remain slightly chunky, not smooth.

-• Spray a baking sheet thoroughly with olive oil nonstick spray.
-One at a time, take spoonfuls of mixture in your hands and form 15 balls, each about the size of a ping pong ball, and gently place them on the baking sheet.
+• One at a time, take spoonfuls of mixture in your hands and form 15 balls, each about the size of a ping pong ball, and gently place them on the baking sheet.
 Spray the top of each ball with olive oil nonstick spray, for a total of about a 2-second spray.

 • Fill the whole wheat pitas with spinach, 3 falafel balls, diced tomato, and top with spinach and sauce.
 Wrap and enjoy!